raohammad/pysparkify/README.md

 pip install pysparkify
 ```

-Create spark_config.conf file of this format to enter all configurations related to spark in `config/spark_config.conf`
+Create a spark_config.conf file following this format to input all Spark-related configurations.
+For instance:

 ```bash
 [SPARK]